 (a) Collection and rearing of colonies

-Eight stock colonies of the black garden ant Lasius niger were collected on the campus of the University of Regensburg and kept in plastic foraging boxes with a layer of plaster of Paris on the bottom.
+Eight stock colonies of the black garden ant Lasius niger were collected on the University of Regensburg campus and kept in plastic foraging boxes with a layer of plaster of Paris on the bottom.
 Each box contained a circular plaster nest (14 cm diameter, 2 cm high).
 The collected colonies were queenless and consisted of 500-1000 workers.
 Queenless colonies forage and lay pheromone trails, and are frequently used in foraging and learning experiments (Devigne and Detrain 2002; Dussutour et al. 2005; Grüter et al. 2015).
 All colonies were kept on a 12:12 day/night cycle and were provided ad libitum with water and 1M sucrose solution and supplemental Drosophila feeding.
 The colonies were deprived of food for 4 days prior to each trial.
 Tested ants were permanently removed from the colony to prevent pseudo-replication.

 (b) Solutions and odours

 1M sucrose and 60mM quinine (both Merck KGaA, Darmstadt, Germany) solutions were used as reward and aversive stimulus during the experiment, respectively.
 Quinine punishment was found to improve visual discrimination learning in honeybees (Avarguès-Weber et al. 2010) and has also been used in learning paradigms in ants (d'Ettorre et al. 2017; Dupuy et al. 2006; Guerrieri and d'Ettorre 2010; Josens et al. 2009).
 Paper runways were impregnated with one of 12 different essential oils (Mit allen 5 Sinnen, Grünwald, Germany; see table S1 & electronic supplementary material (ESM) 3) by keeping runways in an enclosed box containing 100 µl of the corresponding essential oil on filter paper for > 2 h (see also Oberhauser et al. 2019).
-To control for potential influences of shared compounds between oils (see below), we obtained all identified compounds of each corresponding oil from literature.
-Linalool was found to be present in 6 of the tested odours (see ESM1) at a percentage of at least 5%, and thus added as potential control heuristic (see below).
+To control for potential influences of shared compounds between oils (see below), we compared all the identified compounds of each corresponding oil from the literature.
+Linalool was found to be present in 6 of the tested odours at a percentage of at least 5% (see ESM1); we therefore considered a potential heuristic under which ants chose whichever scent contained linalool (see below).
 A list of all oils and their compounds are provided in ESM3.

 (c) Experimental procedure

 Ants were allowed onto a Y-maze (following Czaczkes 2018) via a drawbridge.
-The Y-maze was surrounded by cardboard to prevent landmark orientation (see figure 1).
-Each visit, we presented the ant with a new combination of odours (new odour pair) by placing scented overlays over the Y-maze stem and arms which were replaced by new overlays the next visit.
+The Y-maze was surrounded by a barrier to prevent landmark orientation (see figure 1 & figure S1).
+Each visit, we presented the ant with a new combination of odours (new odour pair) by placing scented overlays over the Y-maze stem and arms, which were replaced by new overlays the next visit.
 One odour was present on one arm, while the other was present on both stem and arm (see figure 1).
 In order to find a reward (1M sucrose), ants had to non-match (‘different’ treatment) or match (‘same’ treatment) the odour present on the stem with that on the arm, while the incorrect arm led to quinine punishment.
 This way, the only predictor for the rewarded Y-maze side available to the ants was the relationship between odours, not the odour identity.
 As soon as an ant crossed a decision line 2cm inwards of either arm, this was scored as its first decision.
 Touching either the sucrose or quinine droplet was scored as final decision.